I. Faculty Teaching Load

-Recipients of Sweet Sabbatical awards are required to submit a written report with the office of the Vice President for Academic Affairs no later than October 5 of the year the award was received.
+Recipients of Sweet Sabbatical awards are required to submit a written report with the office of the Vice President for Academic Affairs no later than the end of September of the year the award was received.
 That report will specify the general activities of each day of the sabbatical.

 Washburn College established the George A Kline and Mabel Kline Memorial Endowment Fund from a bequest received from Mabel Kline.
 A part of the net income from the fund is to be used for a Sabbatical Leave Fund for School of Law Faculty.

 1. A few of the more pertinent facts regarding this Sabbatical Leave Fund are:

 a.
 That the candidates be chosen from full-time instructors in the School of Law on tenure.
 (This includes the Dean and the law librarians provided they are full-time members of the faculty on tenure.)

 b.
 That the grants be awarded in rotation according to the longest full-time service in the Washburn School of Law.